 The authority's ongoing aim is to support and maintain biodiversity conservation and uphold the park's status as a world heritage site.
 Over the medium term, the entity will focus on: conserving the environment in the park to mitigate the impact of deforestation and illegal developments on flora and animal habitats, especially those of critically endangered and threatened species; monitoring compliance with governing legislation such as the World Heritage Properties Conservation Act of 1983; removing invasive alien plants from 90 000 hectares of protected wetland areas; and ensuring that at least 9 000 cubic metres of earthworks in wetlands are rehabilitated.
-To carry out these activities, expenditure is expected to increase at an average annual rate of 0.7%, from R287 million in 2022/23 to R293.3 million in 2025/26.
+The target of clearing areas invaded by invasive alien species was met, which holds significant impact, particularly in enhancing ecological integrity by restoring natural habitats and biodiversity.